allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 <summary><b>[Why do we need to run a local instance of the viewer?]</b></summary>

 ---
 The public version of TFE is served over HTTPS, which is a secure protocol.
-For security reasons, HTTPS pages cannot load HTTP content, which means that the public version of TFE can only access web content hosted on HTTPS.
+(The "S" stands for secure!)
+For security reasons, HTTPS pages cannot load HTTP content, which is enforced by the browser.
+This means that the public version of TFE can only access other web content also hosted on HTTPS.

-We can run a local server to serve our local files over HTTP, but we need to also run TFE on HTTP to access them.
+Configuring an HTTPS server is complicated and requires a certificate.
+Instead, if we run TFE locally on HTTP, we can run a local server to also serve our local files over HTTP.

 ---